aaronzberger/EdnaBackend/README.md

 # Overview
-Welcome to the BetterVote canvassing and campaign management backend!
+Welcome to the Edna canvassing and campaign management backend!
 This package contains the code for the backend, which is responsible for:
  - Ingesting campaign data
  - Pre-processing the data into a format which is usable by the rest of the system
  - Optimizing routes for canvassing